aquasecurity/trivy-plugin-aqua/README-dockerhub.md

 # aqua-scanner limited Tag (Beta)

-As specified in the code block above, the "aqua-scanner" image will be used from the docker hub aquasec repository.
+The "aqua-scanner" image will be used from the docker hub aquasec repository.
 This image will be used to scan code repositories associated with the CI build system having Admin-level privileges.
 If you want to scan code repositories associated with the CI build system having non-root user privileges, use the Aqua scanner image with the tag latest-limited, i.e. aquasec/aqua-scanner:latest-limited.
 This image is compatible with the "AMD64" and "ARM64" Linux platforms.

 You can add the following example code block to Azure pipeline script with the "Push" option using aqua-scanner:latest-limited.
 When adding this code block to Azure pipeline script only, ensure to include options: -u 0.
 If you want to use aqua-scanner with limited tag and add code block from the Aqua UI to any other repository hosting platform pipeline script, replace aqua-scanner with aqua-scanner:latest-limited.